 If you are an expat looking for liability insurance, I would recommend going with an English company like GetSafe – it’ll be much easier for you to understand what’s included and it can all be done online.
 If you don’t mind translating German, you can also compare all your options beforehand.

 BUT PLEASE NOTE: This is all very different if you are an employee of a corporation.
-If that’s the case, you’ll be contributing to all four of these contributions, but your company will help take care of all that for you so you can sit back, relax and think about more important things!
+If that’s the case, you’ll be contributing to all four of these contributions, but your company will help take care of all that for you so you can sit back, relax, and think about more important things!

 New to Germany?
 Join our Welcome Program!
 Want to join our author team?
-Send us an emailJoin our Life in Düsseldorf | Expats & Locals Community group and register for our newsletter (packed with the hottest events, seasonal activities, upcoming job opportunities and more)!
+Send us an emailJoin our Life in Düsseldorf | Expats & Locals Community group and register for our newsletter (packed with the hottest events, seasonal activities, latest vlogs and more)!